-Angular has moved from a framework to now a platform to develop rich UIs across mobile and desktop.
+Angular has moved from a framework to now a platform to develop rich UI across mobile and desktop.
 There are many ways to set up a development environment and build process for Angular apps.
-In this short post I’ll go over my personal setup that I use on both my Linux/MacOS and Windows machines.
+In this short post, I’ll go over the setup that I use on both my Linux/MacOS and Windows machines.

 Build / Project

 First I’ll start with how I build and deploy my Angular applications.
 All of my projects currently use the Angular CLI.
-The Angular Command Line Interface allows developers to quickly create, scaffold and build Angular applications.
+The Angular Command Line Interface allows developers to create, scaffold and build Angular applications quickly.
 The CLI is still in beta but is quickly gaining traction and a lot of support/improvements from the Angular team.

 Next is my favorite editor that I use all the time, Visual Studio Code.
-Visual Studio Code is a free cross platform editor with great TypeScript support which is critical for a good Angular development experience.
-Visual Studio Code is very fast and light weight.
+Visual Studio Code is a free cross-platform editor with great TypeScript support which is critical for a good Angular development experience.
+Visual Studio Code is very fast and lightweight.
 It has a great plugin system as well.
-Here is a screenshot of some of the plugins I use that give a really good editor experience for Angular apps.
+Here is a screenshot of some of the plugins I use that give an excellent editor experience for Angular apps.

 Angular is not very opinionated on how its deployed and what backend stack its hosted on.
-I deploy Angular apps a couple different ways.
-Some on .NET stacks and others on NodeJS.
+I deploy Angular apps a couple of different ways, some on .NET stacks and others on NodeJS.
 My favorite is Firebase.
 Firebase has a hosting feature that is great for single page apps and has HTTP2 support for great performance.
 Learn more about Deploying Angular apps to Firebase here.

-One last note I am looking forward to a update in the works to the Angular CLI that adds Universal Angular support.
-Universal allows Angular apps to run on the server so we can get great SEO support and fast first time renders.
+One last note I am looking forward to an update in the works to the Angular CLI that adds Universal Angular support.
+Universal allows Angular apps to run on the server so we can get excellent SEO support and fast first time renders.